 You want a reliable inexpensive system.
 You want the system to be easy to set up and operate.
 You do not want to do extensive rewiring throughout your house.
 You want a starter home automation system that you can expand to include additional tasks when you are ready.

 If this is you -- consider INSTEON home automation technology.
 INSTEON enables simple, low cost devices to be networked together over your existing house power wiring, and a designated radio frequency.
 The combination of powerline and rado networks makes INSTEON robust and reliable

-Consider a starter home automation package that will allow to control your lamps and appliances – from your home computer or web-enabled phone, even if you are at work or on vacation hundreds of miles away.
-An Insteon Starter Kit -- light dimming is now on the market that includes the latest INSTEON Hub and two lamp lamp dimmer modules.
+Consider a starter home automation package that will allow you o control your lamps and appliances – from your home computer or web-enabled phone, even if you are at work or on vacation hundreds of miles away.
+An Insteon Starter Kit -- Light Dimming is now on the market that includes the latest INSTEON Hub and two lamp dimmer modules.
 It will allow you to control home lights with your Smartphone, from near or far away.